2008 Noida double murder case: Hemraj Banjade as the suspect

 A part of Aarushi's blood-stained mattress was cut out and sent to the forensics lab along with her pillow, bed sheet and clothes.
 Vikas Sethi later testified that he, along with three others, tried to dump the remaining part of the mattress on the terrace, but found it locked.
 An old lady then told him to put the mattress on the neighbouring terrace.
 Rajesh's driver Sharma then asked the neighbour Puneesh Tandon for the key to his terrace.
 Earlier, at 4 pm also, Sharma had asked Tandon for the key, saying that he needed to dump the ice brought for Aarushi's body.
 This time, Tandon opened the terrace himself.
 Sharma, Sethi and two others dragged the mattress to his terrace.
 Tandon then locked the terrace door.
 None of them noticed the body of Hemraj, which was lying on the adjacent terrace, separated by a grilled wall.

-According to CBI, when the post-mortem report was being written between 3 p.m. and 6 p.m. on 16 May, a series of telephonic conversations had happened between Dinesh Talwar, Dr. Sushil Chaudhury (Dinesh's friend and the chairman of the ICARE Eye Hospital) and K K Gautam (retired Deputy Superintendent of Police).
+According to CBI, when the post-mortem report was being written between 3 p.m. and 6 p.m. on 16 May, a series of telephone conversations had happened between Dinesh Talwar, Dr. Sushil Chaudhury (Dinesh's friend and the chairman of the ICARE Eye Hospital) and K K Gautam (retired DSP).
 K K Gautam, while deposing at the CBI court later in 2012, stated that Chaudhury had requested him to get any references to a sexual assault removed from the post-mortem report, but he refused to oblige.
 He told the court that he had mentioned this incident to the first CBI team, but they left out this information from their records.